segabl/pd2-streamlined-heisting/README.md

 - Adds chest armor to the heavy SWAT on Normal and Hard, to be in line with the heavy SWATs on other difficulties
 - Makes heavy shotgunners more distinct from their rifle counterparts by adding gadgets to their helmets
 - Replaces the lazy recolors for Mexican police with better recolors of the less seen cop models (blue SWAT)
-- Adds missing enemy types
+- Adds missing enemy types for ZEAL units

 ### Improves the difficulty curve